netgen/local-development-setup/varnish/README.md

 brew install automake
 ```

-Now you can execute the following to compile `Varnish` binaries:
+Execute the following to compile and install `Varnish` binaries:

 ```console
 ./autogen.sh